ankowals/saf/README.md

 To pass data from configruation file use test data storage name and pass field after dot.
 For example TestData.statusOK.
-Of course step def needs to support this.
+Of course step def needs to support this (more details below).

 To pass multiple parameters to the test one can use tables.
 Of course step def needs to support it.
 As can be seen test data/expected data can be either hardcoded in the feature file or taken from a configruation file.